 The upcoming SMYE 2019 is delighted to announce four distinguished keynote speakers: Michael D. Bordo (Rutgers University), Paul Collier (University of Oxford), David K. Levine (European University Institute) and Eric Maskin (Harvard University).
 Further details concerning the conference are available on: http://smye2019.weebly.com/.

-Marco Luca Pinchetti will be awarded the Young Economist Best Paper Award at the 6th Workshop in Macro Banking and Finance the next September 13th in Alghero.
+Marco Luca Pinchetti has been awarded the Young Economist Best Paper Award at the 6th Workshop in Macro Banking and Finance.
 Please find all the information on the website of the conference: https://sites.google.com/view/mbf2018/program

 The following is a link to an 8 lectures web based course on the basics of the theory of economic regulation matched by a wide range of examples to highlight the practical relevance of the theory as well as its limits.
 Each lecture takes about an hour and is split in 5 to 6 modules to make it easy for you to manage your time.